Tokyo 1 Day Itinerary: Asakusa, Harajuku, Shibuya & Shinjuku Route for First-Time Visitors (2026)

 • Navigation tip: Shinjuku Station is huge, and the wrong exit can add 15 minutes or more.
 Decide your first Shinjuku stop before you arrive.

-DIY Route vs. Private Local Guide
+DIY Route vs. Private Local Guide: Which Is Better for 24 Hours in Tokyo?

 The DIY itinerary above is completely possible, but the biggest variable is transit time.
 Tokyo’s rail network is efficient, but it is split across multiple operators, and large stations can be confusing when you are tired, jet-lagged, carrying luggage, or traveling with family.